kdcouture/data-structures-and-algorithms/README.md

 ### FizzBuzz
 fizzbuzz(Tree tree) - This method will apply fizzbuzz to the given tree.
 ### Binary Tree
+findMax() - This method will return the Object with the highest value.
 breadthFirst() - This method will return a string of the breadth first tree traversal.
 add(T data) - This method adds a node to the Binary Tree.
 preOrder() - Returns an arraylist of the tree's data.